hikeratlas/basemap/README.md

 2. Tweaking the [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec/) file

-The two tasks depend on each other.
+The two tasks are closely related.

 We use [`tilemaker`](https://github.com/systemed/tilemaker) to convert a [PBF extract](https://download.geofabrik.de/) from [OpenStreetMap](https://www.openstreetmap.org/) into a `.pmtiles` file.
 This act translates from OSM's `relation`, `way`, and `node` entries into layers of content that the styles will render.